bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 Please, note, the deployment is described for one default Mesos-slave with available ports [31000-32000].

+If you are planning to launch an instance with greater value of "parallelizm", i.e. to run tasks on more than 1 nodes, you need to increase the "executor_registration_timeout" parameter for Mesos-slave.

+The requirements to Mesos-slave:

+- 2 CPUs,
+- 4096 memory.

+Mesos-slave must support Docker containerizer.

 2. Docker containers should be supported for Mesos-slave.
 For Docker deployment follow the instructions at the official `installation guide <https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce>`_

 3. Install Java::